Accessibility statement for the website of the Ministry of Justice, oikeusministerio.fi

 Content not covered by the applicable legislation

 The website has content that is not subject to the requirements of the legislation.
-Such content is
+Such content includes

 • files published before 23 September 2018